 The user group meets monthly and works closely with park staff and council management to discuss current issues, problems and joint projects as well as running events and raising funds.
 You can contact them at email@example.com.

 Springfield Park is licensed for plays, showing films, live music, recorded music and dance performances.
-Find out about holding events in parks.
+Find out about holding events in parks at park events.

 Dogs are not allowed in the play area or sports facilities.
 If your dogs are behaving aggressively or causing damage, or are out of your control, council officers have the power to request that you put them on leads.
-More information on dogs in parks.
+Visit dogs in parks for more information.

 Keep up to date with Hackney parks

 The conservation plan for Springfield Park explains the park’s significance and illustrates its rich history and natural heritage.